ankostis/jsonschema/docs/errors.rst

     :attr:`ValidationError.path` is shorter) are considered better matches, since they indicate "more" is wrong with the instance.

-    If the resulting match is either :validator:`oneOf` or :validator:`anyOf`, the *opposite* assumption is made -- i.e. the deepest error is picked, since these checkers only need to match once, and any other errors may not be relevant.
+    If the resulting match is either :rule:`oneOf` or :rule:`anyOf`, the *opposite* assumption is made -- i.e. the deepest error is picked, since these rules only need to match once, and any other errors may not be relevant.

     :argument iterable errors: the errors to select from.
 Do not provide a